stevedekorte/ActorKit/README.txt

 	When an actor finishes processing it's message queue, it's thread is paused until a new message is added to the queue.

+	Objects store their actor proxies as an associated object so the same actor is returned for multiple calls of asActor on the same instance.

 Credits:

-	Thanks to Mark Papadakis for help with figuring out how to properly use mutex conditions.
+	Thanks to Mark Papadakis for help me figure out how to properly use mutex conditions.